 Website of the project: http://www.abracadabra-project.eu

-PROF-TRAC is a three-year project partially funded by the EU Horizon 2020 program.
+PROF-TRAC was a three-year project partially funded by the EU Horizon 2020 program.
 It develops an Open Education Platform for Continuing Professional Development on nearly zero energy buildings (NZEBs).
-This platform addresses technical experts, architects and managers.
-The developed European qualification scheme will be part of a life-long learning process for continuing development and up-skilling of professionals.
-Especially the collaboration between these professions is necessary to develop mutual understanding of each others’ disciplines and combine skills to achieve optimal nZEB construction and retrofitting in terms of performance quality, energy efficiency and cost effectiveness.
+This platform addressed technical experts, architects and managers.
+The developed European qualification scheme was part of a life-long learning process for continuing development and up-skilling of professionals.
+Especially the collaboration between these professions was necessary to develop mutual understanding of each others’ disciplines and combine skills to achieve optimal nZEB construction and retrofitting in terms of performance quality, energy efficiency and cost effectiveness.

-The first step is the mapping of existing skills and qualifications in the EU and to compare this with the required skills for nZEBs.
-Thereafter, the outcome will be matched with existing qualifications, knowledge sources, education programmes, post-initial training supply and accreditation/ certification structures, and also linked to the BUILD UP skills actions.
+The first step was the mapping of existing skills and qualifications in the EU and to compare this with the required skills for nZEBs.
+Thereafter, the outcome was matched with existing qualifications, knowledge sources, education programmes, post-initial training supply and accreditation/ certification structures, and also linked to the BUILD UP skills actions.
 This was already done for seven pilot countries.
-On this basis the project developed a Train the Trainer training, which is open to CPD trainers from all around Europe.
+On this basis the project developed a Train the Trainer training, which was open to CPD trainers from all around Europe.

-There are 15 partners in the consortium from 8 EU countries.
-Two ACE member organisations (MOs) are also part of the consortium: Italy and Slovenia.
+There were 15 partners in the consortium from 8 EU countries.
+Two ACE member organisations (MOs) were also part of the consortium: Italy and Slovenia.
 Moreover EU funding and ACE made it possible that 6 other ACE MOs could send their CPD trainers to these trainings (Croatia, Czech Republic, Denmark, Ireland, Portugal and Spain).

-ACE’s main role in the project is to lead the dissemination activities.
+ACE’s main role in the project was to lead the dissemination activities.
 Check the YouTube Channel of the project with videos on CPD training on NZEB

 A2PBEER is a 4-year research project partially financed by the 7th EU Framework Programme.
 The projects’ full title is “Affordable and Adaptable Public Buildings through Energy Efficient Retrofitting”.
 21 partners from 11 countries around Europe form the project’s consortium.
 Among them are research institutes, companies from the sectors of technology, energy, building industry, as well as universities, local and national authorities.